feathersjs/feathers/docs/api/databases/common.md

 | Built-in sanitization | No `validateQuery` hook (or the query was not validated) | The common query syntax, plus any `operators` / `filters` on the service |
 | Query schema | [`validateQuery`](../schema/validators.md#validatequery) succeeds | **Only** your query schema |

 With a query schema, the adapter does not re-run its `$` operator allowlist by default.
 The schema is the full allowlist.
 Use `querySyntax` / query helpers and `additionalProperties: false` so unknown operators cannot pass through.
+Hand-written TypeBox `Type.Object({ ... })` schemas without that option are permissive under Ajv.
 To run **both** schema validation and the built-in allowlist, use [`validateQuery(schema, { skipSanitize: false })`](../schema/validators.md#keeping-adapter-sanitization).
 See [validateQuery](../schema/validators.md#validatequery) for details.

 For database specific options see the adapter documentation.